 1. Understand blogging at the core

 You can’t win at this if you don’t understand the game.
-I can talk all day long about the niche selection, content strategy, affiliate marketing, monetization, and search engine optimization but it won’t matter unless you know the basics of blogging.
+I can talk all day long about niche selection, content strategy, affiliate marketing, monetization, and search engine optimization but it won’t matter unless you know the basics of blogging.

-I implore you to start off with understanding the blogging process.
+I implore you to start off by understanding the blogging process.
 In blogging, we choose a specific niche that we like or have an in-depth knowledge of to publish content on a regular basis.
 The idea of blog writing is that you share your experience, expertise, and skills through content and help bring change in others’ life.
 There is no point in publishing content if it doesn’t help anyone.

 Niche is a blog type that every blogger chooses to start a blog.
-The concept is to stick to the specific niche and create content without being distracted toward other niches.
-Once the blog starts to grow and gets the traction, the monetization opportunities start to pop up.
+The concept is to stick to the specific niche and create content without being distracted by other niches.
+Once the blog starts to grow and gets traction, the monetization opportunities start to pop up.
 The newbie bloggers often choose Google Adsense (PPC Ad Program) to start off the monetization on the blog.
 Some of them go for affiliate marketing in which they earn commission on the successful sales of the products they refer to the readers.
 Some bloggers step into direct ads, and they sell banner ads on their blogs.

 The point isn’t what specific monetization strategy you would choose.
 Instead, you must test out different strategies at times to find out what works best for you.

 A lot of bloggers would guide you in choosing the best niche to blog.
 I won’t go into the best blog niches debate.
 Instead, I would say that the best niche is what makes you passionate about writing; you must feel attached to it.
 Choosing the blog niche is an essential part of the process, and the majority of bloggers make a mistake at this point.
 They go for a blog niche that others like instead of what they like.
 So, never underestimate the power of your passion.